4. Organising your workplace

-- handwashing facilities with running water, soap and paper towels or hand dryers
+- sufficient handwashing facilities with running water, soap and paper towels or hand dryers

 For example, you can improve natural ventilation by opening windows and doors, but don’t prop fire doors open.

-Questions to ask your workers on organising your workplace
+Questions to ask your workers about reorganising your workplace

 - How can we reorganise our workplace to reduce the risks of COVID-19 transmission?

 - Think about work areas

 - Think about the other parts of the building we use

 - Is there anything we can add or change in our workplace to reduce risks from the risk of transmission?

 - Think about extra facilities